 What inspired the decision to adopt the House Rules?

 Before The Good Will opened, someone did a news story about us that prompted a bunch of comments on the article — things about us just being “another male-dominated venue.”
 At first, my reaction was a bit defensive.
 I thought, ‘I’m a decent person!’
 I realized that people were in need of a safer space where booze is served.
 There wasn’t a place like that in Winnipeg where people could say, ‘If you don’t feel safe here, if you feel threatened at all, you can feel comfortable telling any member of the staff and we’ll know how to handle it.’
 It’s been an amazing process.
 I look at life through a different filter now.
-[Winnipeg activist and sex educator] Jodie Layne was a big part of guiding us through the whole process.
+[Winnipeg] Jodie Layne was a big part of guiding us through the whole process.

 How did the process of creating the House Rules get started?